Socio-economic utility and chemical potential: Model and dynamics

 \section{Model and dynamics}

-This work deals with socio-economic models characterized by a large number of agents interacting on a network.
-Agents reside on the nodes of the network, labeled by an index $q=1,\ldots,Q$ ($Q$ is the total number of nodes) and are able to move from one node to another in order to increase their utility.
-They interact only with other agents on the same node.
+This work deals with socio-economic models characterized by a large number of interacting agents, residing on a set of sites, labeled by an index $q=1,\ldots,Q$.
+Agents are able to move from one site to another in order to increase their utility.
 In addition, agents belong to $m$ different groups, according for instance to their income, or to their cultural preferences.
 The variables used to describe the system are the numbers $n_{qi}$ of agents of each group $i=1,\ldots,m$ at each node $q$.
 The configuration of the system is described by the set $x=\{n_{qi}\}$.
-We assume that agents can move from one node to another, but cannot change group, so that for all $i$, the total number $N_i=\sum_q n_{qi}$ of agents of group $i$ is fixed.
-The satisfaction of agents of type $i$ on node $q$ is characterized by a utility $U_{qi}(n_{q1},...,n_{qm})$ that depends only on the numbers of agents of each group on the same node $q$.
+We assume that agents cannot change group, so that for all $i$, the total number $N_i=\sum_q n_{qi}$ of agents of group $i$ is fixed.
+The satisfaction of agents of type $i$ on site $q$ is characterized by a utility $U_{qi}(n_{q1},...,n_{qm})$ that depends only on the numbers of agents of each group on the same site $q$.

-The model is defined with a continuous time dynamics following the standard logit rule \cite{Anderson92}.
-Agents can move from a node $q$ to a node $q'$ with a probability per unit time
+The model is defined with a continuous time dynamics following a logit (or Glauber) rule, which is commonly used in social sciences and in particular economic works \cite{Anderson92}.
+If transitions between sites $q$ and $q'$ are allowed, agents move from $q$ to $q'$ with a probability per unit time

 where $\Delta U = U_{q'i}'-U_{qi}$ is the variation of the agent's own utility, with

 The parameter $T$ plays the role of an effective temperature, introducing noise in the decision process to take into account other factors influencing choices \cite{Anderson92}, and $\nu_0$ is a characteristic transition frequency.